Sandro Kopp

 Sandro Kopp (born 1978) is a German–New Zealand visual artist based in Scotland.
-His work deals with the concept of "mediated presence" and explores the intersection of classical painting and digital technology.
+His work explores the intersection of classical painting and digital technology.

 Biography

-Kopp grew up in Germany and obtained his Abitur with main subjects in fine art and English in 1998.
-He then emigrated to New Zealand, his mother's home country, in 2000 where he lived and studied in Wellington.
+Kopp grew up in Germany and obtained his Abitur with main subjects in fine art (researching and painting facial features) and English in 1998.
+In 2000, he immigrated to New Zealand, his mother's home country, where he lived and studied in Wellington.

-Since 2006, Kopp has been based in Nairn in the Highland region of Scotland, working primarily on oil portraits of family and friends painted from Skype conversations.
+Since 2006, Kopp has been based in Nairn in the Highland region of Scotland.
+He primarily works on oil portraits of family and friends painted from Skype conversations.

 Personal life

 Kopp has been in a relationship with actress Tilda Swinton since 2004.
-Kopp does not have children.

 Exhibitions

 Kopp's work has been exhibited internationally.
 A list of some recent exhibitions include: